ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

 ![selecting-kkg-eg](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/selecting-kkg-eg.jpg)

+You can also switch keyboard layout by pressing "Super Key" + "Space Bar".
+Here, "Super Key" is Windows key or Command key.

 Note: Depends on your Ubuntu OS distributions, sometimes you also have to update base.lst, base.xml, xfree86.lst, xfree86.xml as I mentioned in step 3 and 4.
 One more information is that I have to reboot for activating a new keyboard layout on Ubuntu OS 14.04 LTS computer.

 # For First-time Myanmar Text Typing with kKg Keyboard